The sample size required in importance sampling: Testing for convergence

 The smallness of $q_n$ is also a necessary condition for convergence of importance sampling.
 Unlike sufficiency, the necessity can be rigorously proved in full generality. \begin{thm} Let all notation be as in Theorem \ref{impthm}.
 Let $q_n$ be defined as above.
 Let $\ep_n := \ee|I_n(1)-1|$.
 Then

 where $C$ is a universal constant. \end{thm} As mentioned above, this theorem shows that the smallness of $q_n$ is a necessary condition for convergence of importance sampling (recalling that by Theorem \ref{impthm}, convergence in $L^1$ is equivalent to actual good performance); if $\ep_n$ is small, then $q_n$ is forced to be small.
+This is, however, a conceptual theorem.
+The bound is too poor to be applicable in practice, and the unspecified universal constant $C$ can also be too large for the theorem to have any practical relevance.

 The performance of $q_n$ in Example \ref{binex1} is depicted in Figure \ref{fig4}.
 The figure plots the estimated standard deviation $\sqrt{v_n(f)}$ and the statistic $q_{n}$, against $\log n$ as $n$ ranges from $1$ to $10^6$.
 As in Figure \ref{fig3}, we see that the estimated standard error is generally quite misleading and unstable.
 On the other hand the statistic $q_{n}$ detects the non-convergence in small samples and is very stable.
-The estimation of $q_{n}$ was based on a sample of size $500$ for each $n$.
+The estimation of $q_{n}$ was based on a sample of size $500$ for each~$n$.

 Another illustration is given in Figure \ref{fig5}, which investigates the performance of $q_n$ for Knuth's self-avoiding walks on a $10\times 10$ grid, that was described in the literature review part of Section~\ref{theory}.
 The plot shows the behavior of $q_n$ as $n$ ranges from $1$ to $10^5$.
 We see that $q_n$ is not too small (greater than $0.2$) when $n = 10^3$, but starts getting appreciably small around $n = 10^4$.
 When $n= 10^5$, $q_n$ is minuscule.